The Schoolcraft College Board of Trustees

 Gretchen Alaniz was elected to her first six-year term beginning January 2013.
 Ms. Alaniz earned a Bachelor in Business Administration degree from Central Michigan University in 1984 with a focus in Management Information Systems.

-Ms. Alaniz is currently involved in the Livonia Chamber of Commerce serving on the Board of Directors, as well as on the Executive, Scholarship, and Governmental Affairs committees and is involved with the Livonia Industrial Council.
+Ms. Alaniz is also currently serving on the Board of Seedlings Braille Books for Children, a Livonia-based non-profit providing Braille books to visually impaired children and adults.
+She also serves on the Executive board of the Livonia Chamber of Commerce and is involved with the Livonia Industrial Council.
 She is also past president of the Tri-County Collie Rescue League of Michigan.

-Gretchen and her family, daughter Amber and son-in-law Ron, reside in Livonia.
+Gretchen and her family, daughter Amber, son-in-law Ron, and granddaughter Olivia DeViolette reside in Livonia.

 Terry Gilligan was elected to complete a two-year term beginning January 2013.
 Mr. Gilligan attended Henry Ford Community College and is a graduate of Pipefitters Local 636 Apprenticeship School.
 Terry is a 24-year member of the Pipefitters Local and in the last six years has held the elected offices of President and Business Agent.
 While holding these elected positions he has also served as a Trustee on the Joint Health Insurance Trust Fund, Joint Apprenticeship Training Committee, as well as chairing the Political Action Committee for Local 636.
 The committee is active in politics at both the local and national level.